To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 • Currency — When was this information published or updated?

-• I don’t include validity/usefulness, because it’s implied when students select sources that answer the planning questions for their topic.
+• I don’t include validity/usefulness because it’s implied when students select sources that answer the planning questions for their topic.
 If a source doesn’t provide answers to any questions, they don’t need to evaluate it; if it does, then they use ABC.

-ACADEMIC HONESTY & NOTE-TAKING
+THE ACADEMIC HONESTY COMPONENT

-It’s important to give students an understanding of, and respect for, intellectual property & fair use so they legally access and ethically use information & media, and properly cite copyrighted text, images, music, and video to avoid plagiarism or piracy when producing their end product.
+It’s important to give students an understanding of, and respect for, intellectual property and fair use so they legally access and ethically use information and media, and properly cite copyrighted text, images, music, and video to avoid plagiarism or piracy when producing their end product.
 For years I struggled through these lessons, but as soon as I began to use the phrase “academic honesty,” students became more positive toward these lessons—I believe it empowers students to meet high standards and builds their self-esteem.

 A previous blog post about how I teach Academic Honesty includes examples and resources, but here’s a quick overview of the 3 conceptual elements of Academic Honesty, organized in the order that best complements the problem-solving mindset we’re trying to implant in students:

-1. The Academic Honesty Bundle at No Sweat Library on Teachers Pay TeachersIntellectual property – creations of the mind that belong to the originator or other designated owner.
+• Intellectual property – creations of the mind that belong to the originator or other designated owner.

 1. Citation